Health Care Reform

 On March 23, 2010, President Obama signed the Affordable Care Act (ACA) into law.
 The law put in place a significant number of health insurance reforms that have rolled out over the last five years.
 Some of the final and most notable changes of the law took effect on January 1, 2014.

 The best way to summarize the impact of the ACA is to say that it will make insurance more accessible to you.
-There are a number of provisions throughout the law that help you afford coverage, as well as guarantee you access to insurance with a minimum level of benefits.
+There are a number of provisions throughout the law that help make coverage more affordable, as well as guarantee access to insurance with a minimum level of benefits.

-Primary among these reforms is assistance for individuals and families to purchase health insurance with federal subsidies through the Exchange and expanded eligibility for Medicaid; as well guaranteed access to health insurance regardless of health status.
+Primary among these reforms is assistance for individuals and families to purchase health insurance with federal subsidies through the Exchange and expanded eligibility for Medicaid.

 Since January 1, 2014, you could no longer be declined coverage or be charged more for health insurance because of a health issue you have now or had in the past.
 You will also be guaranteed a minimum set of health benefits known as “Essential Health Benefits”